 The Executive Committee is a standing committee of the Board that acts as a steering committee for overall operation of the JPA and has been delegated certain duties in the Bylaws.
 The President of the Board serves as the Chair of the Committee, with the Vice President and Secretary as voting members.
 Remaining voting seats are selected on a rotating geographical basis.
-The Treasurer and CJPRMA Board Representative are nonvoting members of the Committee.
+The Treasurer and CJPRMA Board Representative are non-voting members of the Committee.

-Member Name Position City of Dixon Rachel Ancheta President City of Yuba City Spencer Morrison Vice President City of Rio Vista Jen Lee Treasurer City of Marysville Jennifer Styczynski Secretary City of Anderson Christy White Member-at-large City of Auburn Jennifer Leal Member-at-large City of Folsom Allison Garcia Member-at-large City of Nevada City Sean Grayson Member-at-large City of Rio Vista Jennifer Schultz Member-at-large City of Rocklin Amanda Tonks Member-at-large City of Willows Marti Brown Member-at-large
+Member Name Position City of Dixon Rachel Ancheta President City of Yuba City Spencer Morrison Vice President City of Rio Vista Jen Lee Treasurer City of Marysville Jennifer Styczynski Secretary City of Colusa Ishrat Aziz-Khan Member-at-large City of Folsom Allison Garcia Member-at-large City of Gridley Martin Pineda Member-at-large City of Jackson Dalacie Blankenship Member-at-large City of Nevada City Sean Grayson Member-at-large City of Oroville Elizabeth Ehrenstrom Member-at-large City of Rio Vista Jennifer Schultz Member-at-large Town of Paradise Crystal Peters Member-at-large City of Willows Marti Brown Member-at-large